KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Experiments

 \subsection{Qualitative Analysis: Symbolic Replanning}

-An example of how replanning improves robustness is illustrated in Fig.~\ref{fig:Quality} using a qualitative example: \textit{Put the watch and keychain inside the drawer}.
+An example of replanning improving robustness is shown in Fig.~\ref{fig:Quality} for the task: \textit{Put the watch and keychain inside the drawer}.
 The goal is encoded as $(\text{watch}, \text{in}, \text{drawer})$ and $(\text{keychain}, \text{in}, \text{drawer})$.
-Execution of the initial plan fails because the symbolic model omits the physical precondition that the drawer must be open to satisfy the \emph{inside} relation, causing failure at \textit{Action 3} when placing the watch.
-The system attributes the failure to a missing precondition, updates the knowledge graph accordingly, and inserts a corrective drawer-opening action.
-The repaired plan then executes successfully, demonstrating the framework's ability to recover via symbolic replanning.
+Execution fails because the model omits the precondition that the drawer must be open, causing failure at \textit{Action 3}.
+The system identifies the missing precondition, updates the knowledge graph, and inserts a drawer-opening action.
+The repaired plan then succeeds, illustrating effective recovery through symbolic replanning.